Valloric/statblock5e/README.md

 The Python script that produces the inlined version [is also available][inline-script].

+### How do I make two-column layouts?

+See the [`demo-two-column.html`][demo2c] file.
+The key thing to notice is the use of the `<content-column>` tags to mark up the content of a particular column.
+Their use is what makes a two-column layout possible.

 ### Why aren't you using polyfills?

 While polyfills for Web Components [do exist][platform], they're not perfect and